Play with clay

 Once it had been painted, the children were waiting to give it a name.
 When consulted about valuing their stunning piece, they thought it should cost from £4 to £24 to £60 to £100 to buy.
 However, the team at Rachel Keeling say that they feel that it is priceless!
 Certainly the learning journey and experiential learning over the three week project was impossible to value.

-You can view the journey and their final clay sculpture on their blog (see below for the link).
+You can view the journey and their final clay sculpture on their blog:

 Clay is a natural resource that has no right or wrong way to be used.